-Do you love horses?
-What about Appaloosas?
-The Appaloosa Museum and Heritage Center is dedicated to the Appaloosa which the Nez Perce tribe breed into existence.
+One of the most interesting things to do in Moscow, Idaho is visiting the Appaloosa Museum and Heritage Center.
+The museum is dedicated to the Appaloosa, which the Nez Perce tribe breed into existence.
 Its name, Appaloosa, comes from the white settlers who encountered the Nez Perce tribe who lived in the rolling hills of the Palouse.
 (The Palouse is one of the seven wonders of Washington State.)

-This horse has always been my favorite and I had no idea of their history and that along with their colorful spotted coats they also have other characteristics such as striped hooves and the whites around their eyes are more visible making them look more human.
+This horse has always been my favorite, yet I knew very little about them and that along with their colorful spotted coats they also have other characteristics such as striped hooves and the whites around their eyes are more visible making them look more human.

 The museum covers the history of the horse all the way through today’s National Appaloosa Club.
 It also covers cowboy culture and related gear like saddles and chaps.
 There is also an interactive kids area.

 One of the most thought-provoking sections of the museum is dedicated to the retreat the Nez Perce during the Nez Perce War of 1877.
 With Chief Joseph leading them, the Nez Perce evaded US cavalry for over 3.5 months.
 With 3000 of their horses, they traveled 1300 miles.
 When they surrendered, they had 1000 horses left.
 They were told they could keep their horses and return to their homelands.
 That did not happen.
 Their horses were taken, and the tribe was sent to North Dakota.
 One of the results of this was that for a long time the Appaloosa became a “lost” breed.

 Cool fact: Each year the Appaloosa Horse Club remembers this retreat with the Cheif Joseph Trail Ride.
 To learn more about the ride and other regional rides visit their website.